-1. Self-Study Management/Oversight Committee

-1. Senior institution officials will appoint the members and Chair of the principal formal, independent self-study management/oversight committee.
-Members will include administrators (academic, fiscal, managerial), department chairs and Chairs of each of the Subject sections (detailed below), junior and senior faculty members, medical students, medical college graduates, faculty members and/or administrators of the general university, representatives of clinical affiliates, and trustees of the medical school/university.
-Additionally, as may be applicable, the members could include graduate students in the basic biomedical sciences, house staff involved in medical student education, community physicians, and other groups deemed significant to the medical college's mission.
+- 1. Self Study Management/Oversight Committee - 1.
+Senior institution officials will appoint the members and Chair of the principal formal, independent self-study management/oversight committee.
+Members will include; administrators (academic, fiscal, managerial), department chairs and Chairs of each of the Subject sections (detailed below), junior and senior faculty members, medical students, medical school graduates, faculty members and/or administrators of the general university, representatives of clinical affiliates, and trustees of the medical school/university.
+Additionally, as may be applicable, the members could include graduate students in the basic biomedical sciences; house staff involved in medical student education, community physicians and such other groups as may be deemed significant to the medical school's mission.